-US Carried out Cyber Attack on Iran in the Wake of Saudi Oil Attack
+US Carries Out Cyber Attack on Iran After Saudi Oil Attack

 - October 23, 2019

 In September, the US carried out an operation against Iran as a result of attacks on Saudi Arabia’s oil facilities.
 This secret attack is said to be a reaction to the September 14 incident on Saudia Aramco oil facilities.
 According to an anonymous reporter, the strike affects physical assets but details were not shared.
 Reports added that the operation took place in late September and aimed at Tehran’s ability to call is a ‘propaganda’.

 Cyber Security Remains a Top-Priority for All Sectors

 This strike seems more like any other operation against Iran earlier this year after America dropped its drone in June and attacked Iran’s Revolutionary Guards on oil tankers in the Gulf.
 Several states like Saudia Arabia, Britain, the US, France, and Germany have blamed attacks on Iran, which denies involvement in this strike.
 However, Houthi – a militant group in Yemen has claimed responsibility for the attack.
 With cyber security being a topmost priority for all organizations and sectors, more time and money should be invested in the right cyber security testing company

 The Pentagon Refuses to Accept Responsibility for Cyber Strike

 The Pentagon has also addressed this issue by sending additional troops and equipment to support Saudia defenses this year.
 But they have refused to say anything about the cyber strike so far.
 Elissa Smith, a spokeswoman at the Pentagon said, ‘As a matter of policy and for operational security, we do not discuss cyberspace operations, intelligence or planning’.
 It is also speculated that it could take months to determine the impact of this cyber strike but such attacks are way below the threshold of war.

 Iran has been Using Similar Tactics in the Past too